Kesavar-Kabilar/EC2-AutoPilot/README.md

-# Machine Problem 2: Load Balancing + Auto Scaling

-This assignment focused on implementing load balancing and auto-scaling using Amazon Web Services (AWS) EC2.
+# EC2-AutoPilot

+In this project, I focused on implementing a system that automatically increases or decreases EC2 instances based on system load.
+The application simulates web traffic through POST & GET requests to mimic real-world usage.
+It demonstrates real-time resource management using AWS Auto Scaling and Load Balancing and it also provides visibility into scaling behavior via application-level feedback (ie: returning IP and triggering CPU stress).

-## Assignment Overview
+## Overview

-The assignment was divided into two sections:
+This project is divided into two sections:

 1. **AWS Elastic Load Balancing (ELB)**: I set up a load balancer with a target group to distribute traffic between two web servers hosting a simple seed value application on Amazon EC2 instances.
-2. **Amazon EC2 Auto Scaling**: I ereated an auto-scaling group to dynamically adjust the number of EC2 instances based on CPU usage, hosting a slightly different application that responds with its IP address and can trigger CPU stress.
+2. **Amazon EC2 Auto Scaling**: I created an auto-scaling group to dynamically adjust the number of EC2 instances based on CPU usage, hosting a slightly different application that responds with its IP address and can trigger CPU stress.
+3. **Python Flask for sever**: I used a Flask server handles POST and GET requests, simulating incoming workloads.
+It acts as a lightweight backend deployed on EC2 instances to receive traffic and respond with relevant data.

 ### Section 1: Load Balancing